sourcery-ai-experiments/jaar/README.md

 positions are aggregated by a listener into a coherant intent that can include promises of actions and/or promises of states of existence.
 Listening and acting on it.

-A healer's intent in the community is built by the the weighted intreprtation of
+A persons's intent in the community is built by the the weighted intreprtation of
-1. Other healers intents
+1. Other persons intents
 2. Their own independent intent

 Each intent is saved as a JSON file.